 Stéphane Aquin, Chief Curator, Hirshhorn Museum and Sculpture Garden

-During his tenure at the MMFA, Aquin has curated major exhibitions, including “Peter Doig: No Foreign Lands” (2014), “Beyond Pop Art: Tom Wesselmann” (2012), “Warhol Live: Music and Dance in Andy Warhol’s Work” (2008), “Riopelle: Canadian Artist” (2006), “Global Village: The Sixties” (2003) and “Pipilotti Rist” (2000).
-He also organized “Yo y mi circunstancia: Mobility in Contemporary Mexican Art” (1999) and contributed to “Hitchcock and Art: Fatal Coincidences” (2000).
-A prominent scholar of contemporary art, he has written catalog essays about Peter Doig, Jean Paul Riopelle, Dorothea Rockburne, Carolee Schneemann and others.
+Prior to joining the Hirshhorn, Aquin served as curator of contemporary art at the Montreal Museum of Fine Art (MMFA).
+During his tenure at the MMFA, which started in 1998, Aquin curated major exhibitions, including Peter Doig: No Foreign Lands (2014), Beyond Pop Art: Tom Wesselmann (2012), Warhol Live: Music and Dance in Andy Warhol’s Work (2008), Riopelle at the Hermitage (2006), Global Village: The Sixties (2003) and Pipilotti Rist (2000).
+He also organized Yo y mi circunstancia: Mobility in Contemporary Mexican Art (1999), and contributed to Hitchcock and Art: Fatal Coincidences (2000).
+A prominent scholar of contemporary art, he has written catalog essays about Peter Doig, Jean-Paul Riopelle, Dorothea Rockburne, Carolee Schneemann, and others.

 During his tenure at the MMFA, Aquin established and headed the museum’s project series, organizing more than 40 exhibitions by artists from Canada and abroad, and was responsible for the collection of artworks produced after 1945.